dvidelabs/flatcc/README.md

 If an external code generator depends on flatcc output, it should use the `_get` suffix because it will work with and without the -g option, but only as of version 0.5.2 or later.
-For human readable code it is probaly simpler to stick the origal naming convention without the `_get` suffix.
+For human readable code it is probaly simpler to stick to the orignal naming convention without the `_get` suffix.

 Even with the above, it is still possible to have a conflict with the